vladpuz/eslint-config-vladpuz/README.md

 Features:

-- Supports JavaScript, TypeScript, mixed codebases and framework-agnostic JSX (pure base for using with any framework!)
+- Supports JavaScript, TypeScript, mixed codebases, and framework-agnostic JSX (pure base for use with any framework!)
-- Auto fix for formatting via [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic) (targeted at using without Prettier!)
+- Auto fix for formatting via [eslint-stylistic](https://github.com/eslint-stylistic/eslint-stylistic) (targeted for use without Prettier!)
-- Does not conflict with TypeScript at any tsconfig.json settings (TypeScript completely replaces some rules)
+- Does not conflict with TypeScript regardless of tsconfig.json settings (TypeScript fully replaces some rules)
 - Ability to customize your own stylistic preferences
-- Ability to disable TypeScript, Stylistic and JSX
+- Ability to disable TypeScript, Stylistic, and JSX

 Principles:

 - Safety
-- Minimalism for readability
+- Minimal for readability
 - Stability for diff
 - Consistency
 - No deprecated rules